TAMU-CPT/galaxy-apollo-docs/doc/Apollo.rst

 alternative splicing.
 GFF3 files thus have to encode these complex, hierarchical, parent-child relationships.

-Let's look at what a GFF3 file looks like:
+Let's look at what a GFF3 file looks like, briefly:

 ::